celllamb/P231_NGS/README.md

    - Save detailed results to TSV file
    - Generate visualization of mapping results

-8. **Logging and Cleanup**
+8. **Logging**
    - Log analysis completion
-   - Clean up temporary files (if any)

 This workflow is designed to efficiently process large genomic datasets and provide accurate species proportion estimates with associated confidence intervals.
+The initial step (Step 0) ensures that the reference sequences used in the analysis are tailored to the specific samples being studied.

 ## Alignment Definitions